steve192/salary-tracker/docs/architecture.md

 1. Build a contiguous month range from the earliest salary `effective_date` through the latest `end_date` (or the current month if still active).
 2. Track the latest active `REGULAR` entry for each month to produce the base salary line, then add any prorated `BONUS` rows for the total compensation line.
 3. Emit JSON payloads containing labels, base/total series, bonus windows, and employer-switch annotations; Chart.js consumes this payload via `/api/salary-timeline/`.
 4. If the user has selected an inflation source, `_inflation_projection` compares actual pay to CPI-adjusted values.
-Users can choose a global baseline (first salary ever) or a per-employer baseline (first salary per employer) via `inflation_baseline_mode`.
+Users can choose whole-history, per-employer, last increase, or manual baseline anchors via `inflation_baseline_mode`.
 5. Employer summaries reuse the same CPI data to label each employer as a gain/loss/even versus inflation and surface explanatory messages when CPI is missing.

 ## UI & Workflows